• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 The Misapplied Law: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-February 16, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+February 16, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Today’s sixty-second blog is designed to save employers over a hundred thousand dollars in death benefits due to a misunderstanding of law that very few claims professionals are aware of.
 Unfortunately, due to COVID-19, there has been a spike in death claims filed over the past two-years.
 As expected, the most frequent recipient of death benefits is a surviving spouse and/or minor child/children.
 Two labor code sections describe payment of death benefits to dependents.
 They are: